Efficient Object Manipulation to an Arbitrary Goal Pose: Learning-based Anytime Prioritized Planning: Related Work

-Other works like \cite{chai2020adaptive}\cite{li2018push} explicitly consider the problem of object manipulation to an arbitrary goal pose in tabletop rearrangement. \cite{li2018push} encodes the physical information of an object to enable accurate push actions and generates intermediate object pose goals manually. \cite{chai2020adaptive} extends this work and determines the intermediate object poses by minimizing the cost of the path planning algorithm.
+There are also works explicitly considering the problem of object manipulation to a specific goal pose in tabletop rearrangement. \cite{newbury2021learning}\cite{jiang2012learning} learn object placement onto flat surfaces in upright orientations or in assigned constrained scenes. \cite{li2018push} encodes the physical information of an object to enable accurate push actions and generates {reorientation} object pose goals manually. \cite{chai2020adaptive} extends this work and determines the {reorientation} object poses by minimizing the cost of the path planning algorithm. \cite{ma2018regrasp}\cite{cheng2021learning} achieve desired regrasp poses by first placing objects to {reorientation} poses utilizing the support of other objects which form complex structure. \cite{schmitt2019planning}\cite{wan2019preparatory}\cite{mitash2020task} study regrasping planning for failed one-step object manipulation to constrained placements by utilizing handover manipulation of dual arm.

-Analogous to \cite{chai2020adaptive}, our method searches an intermediate object pose which minimizes the path planning cost.
+Analogous to \cite{chai2020adaptive}, our method searches {a reorientation} object pose which minimizes the path planning cost.
 There are two main differences.
-First, \cite{chai2020adaptive} rearranges objects with push actions which limits the solution into 2D plane, while our method focuses on 6-DoF object manipulation.
+First, \cite{chai2020adaptive} rearranges objects with push actions which limit the solution into 2D plane, while our method focuses on 6-DoF object manipulation.
 Second, the problem considered in this paper is coupled with three dimensions, which is more complex than the setting in \cite{chai2020adaptive}.
+Also, our work studies tabletop reorientation without support of complex structure with a single arm, which differs from the above works \cite{ma2018regrasp}\cite{cheng2021learning}\cite{schmitt2019planning}\cite{wan2019preparatory}\cite{mitash2020task}. }